-- The staff Wellness Committee engages both staff and community in mental and physical wellness objectives. - Support recognition of the importance of health and wellness in documents such as Park Master Plans. - Mental Health Awareness Month is observed each May, and during that time, a series of educational sessions and support programs are provided for staff on topics ranging from depression, grief and loss, stress, among other mental health topics. - All employees are required to participate in a Defensive Driving course prior to operating Commission vehicles. - Health and safety incident claims data are reviewed annually, quarterly, and monthly to assess risk, identify trends, and to analyze frequency and severity of accidents, injuries and/or property damage.
+- An annual Fitness Week is coordinated annually that provides a designated number of Administrative Leave hours for staff to participate in scheduled events across the parks to encourage health, fitness, and wellness of employees. - Support recognition of the importance of health and wellness in documents such as Park Master Plans. - Mental Health Awareness Month is observed each May, and during that time, a series of educational sessions and support programs are provided for staff on topics ranging from depression, grief and loss, stress, among other mental health topics. - All employees are required to participate in a Defensive Driving course prior to operating Commission vehicles. - Health and safety incident claims data are reviewed annually, quarterly, and monthly to assess risk, identify trends, and to analyze frequency and severity of accidents, injuries and/or property damage.